How To Get A PR In New Zealand?

 • New Zealand Work Visa – The applicant can apply for this visa if they are interested in working in New Zealand.
 However, in most cases, the visa gets approved only if there is a job offer for the application.

-Moving on in how to get a PR in New Zealand, you must be aware of all the criteria.
-A New Zealand PR enables you to live, work and study in New Zealand for as long as you wish to.
-You can also avail the same benefits of a New Zealand citizen.
+Moving on to how to get a PR in New Zealand, you must be aware of all the criteria.
+A New Zealand PR enables you to live, work and study in New Zealand for as long as you wish.
+You can also avail the same benefits as a New Zealand citizen.
 Candidates are eligible to apply for New Zealand PR after being a resident of New Zealand for 2 years.
 To obtain a PR visa, one can use several visa options, namely:

 • Entrepreneur Work Visa – applicants who want to carry out their own business in New Zealand may apply for this visa.
 For this, the applicants will have to provide the following: